DFO-CHS-Dynamic-Hydrographic-Products/IWLS_pygeoapi/README.md

         var_three, var_four)
     ```
 * Work should be adequately documented.
 Functions/methods should have docstrings describing their purpose and types in addition to inline comments with implementation details.
 * Use type hinting for parameter and return values.
-See the python typing library for more information.
-See an example below:
+See the [python typing library](https://docs.python.org/3/library/typing.html) for more information.
+An example:
     ```
     def foo(test_str: str) -> int:
     '''